Ensures Premiere and After Effects project based workflows are reliable and consistent

 Messaging service reports status and errors to admins/users

 Based on a client server architecture, individual editors have their own Postflux user logins, Postflux scans and analyses disorganised source project files and resolves all associated media.
-It then moves the project and media to a specified location, thus creating a new fully self-contained and organised Premiere Pro project.
+It then moves the project and media to a specified location, thus creating a new fully self-contained and organised Premiere Pro or After Effects project.
 This makes exchanging Premiere projects simple and easy, plus allows the user to write to the most appropriate and pre-determined storage locations, whether on high-performance storage, removable storage or cloud.

 During the source project scanning and analysis process, Postflux identifies any missing or offline media and automatically notifies the user of the missing media and the last location in which it was seen – perhaps on an ejected removable drive.
 This simple step enables users to rectify any missing media at source before an incomplete project enters an extended workflow.
 Postflux contains an automated notification service so users can track processing and transfer status of key tasks, with all system activity logged at user and system level for diagnostics.